bokrosf/snake/docs/devlog.md

 - render
 - entity hierarchy traversal

+# 2024-04-15 Component addition
+- Can only be created by ```entity::add_component``` method.
+This ensures that the component only belongs to exactly one entity and triggers the component added event.
+- Each initialization is scheduled to the beginning of the next frame.
+- ```app``` class handles the component added event and registers the component to the currently active scene.
+- ```scene``` registers the component for initialization by adding it to a collection.
+- ```app``` class calls the component initialization method on the currently active scene at the beginning of every frame.

 # 2024-04-15 Entity lifetime management
 ### Creation
   - Can only be created by the ```entity::create``` static method.
 This is important because the currently active scene must register the entity to it's root objects.
 This method triggers the creation event that can be handled.